-Investors own a part of a company that has value.
+Investors own a part of the company that has value.
 In other words, they have a claim on a portion of the assets owned by the company.
-Shareholders and unitholders own a part of the company that has value.
-On the other hand, bondholders and convertible noteholders lend money to the company; therefore do not own a part of the company.
-However, in the case of liquidation, they have a claim on the assets of the company before shareholders and unitholders do.
+Shareholders and unit holders own a part of the company that has value.
+On the other hand, bondholders and convertible note holders lend money to the company; therefore do not own a piece of the company.
+However, in the case of liquidation, they have a claim on the assets of the company before shareholders and unit holders do;